ogait001/academic-profile/_posts/2026-04-01-the-artificial-selection.md

 - Aquinas, Thomas. *Summa Theologiae.* Translated by the Fathers of the English Dominican Province.
 - Augustine of Hippo. *Confessions.* Translated by Henry Chadwick.
 Oxford University Press, 1991.
 - Darwin, Charles. *On the Origin of Species by Means of Natural Selection.* John Murray, 1859.
-- Gaitan, Oscar. *Does Time Need Me, or Do I Need Time?
-The Ontology of the Now, the Invariance of Presence, and the Ground of Being.* 2026.
 - Heidegger, Martin. *Being and Time.* Translated by John Macquarrie and Edward Robinson.
 Harper & Row, 1962.
 - Kolbert, Elizabeth. *The Sixth Extinction: An Unnatural History.* Henry Holt, 2014.
 - Merleau-Ponty, Maurice. *Phenomenology of Perception.* Translated by Donald Landes.
 Routledge, 2012.